-For appeals resolved wholly in favor of the beneficiary, written notice to the beneficiary shall include the results of the resolution and the date it was completed.
-The MHP shall also ensure that the written response contains a clear and concise explanation of the reason, including why the decision was overturned.
-The MHP shall utilize the DHCS template packet for appeals, which contains the NAR for overturned decisions.

-Plans must authorize or provide the disputed services promptly and as expeditiously as the beneficiary's condition requires if the Plan reverses the decision to deny, limit, or delay services that were not furnished while the appeal was pending.
-The MHP shall authorize or provide services no later than 72 hours from the date and time it reverses the determination.

-Note: A decision by a therapist to limit, reduce, or terminate a client's service is considered a clinical decision and cannot be the subject of an appeal; however, it can be grieved.
+- For appeals resolved wholly in favor of the member, the Plan shall use the Adverse Benefit Determination Overturned (NAR) notice template as a written notice to the member that includes the results of the resolution and the date it was completed.
+The MHP shall also ensure that the written response contains a clear and concise explanation of the reason, including why the decision was overturned. - Plans must authorize or provide the disputed services promptly and as expeditiously as the member's condition requires if the Plan reverses the decision to deny, limit, or delay services that were not furnished while the appeal was pending.
+The MHP shall authorize or provide services no later than 72 hours from the date and time it reverses the determination. - Note: A decision by a therapist to limit, reduce, or terminate a client's service is considered a clinical decision and cannot be the subject of an appeal; however, it can be grieved.

-STATE FAIR HEARING (SFH)
+State Fair Hearing (SFH)

-Beneficiaries must exhaust the MHP's appeal process prior to requesting a State hearing.
-A beneficiary has the right to request a State hearing only afterreceiving notice that the Plan is upholding an adverse benefit determination.
-If the Plan fails to adhere to the notice and timing requirements in 42 CFR§438.408, the beneficiary is deemed to have exhausted the Plan's appeals process.
-The enrollee may then initiate a State hearing.
-Beneficiaries may request a State hearing within 120 calendar days from the date of the Notice of Appeal Resolution (NAR), which informs the beneficiary that the Adverse Benefit Decision has been upheld by the Plan.
+• Members must exhaust the MHP's appeal process prior to requesting a State Hearing.
+A member has the right to request a State Hearing only after wing notice that the Plan is upholding an Adverse Benefit Determination.
+If the Plan fails to adhere to the notice and timing requirements in 42 CFR §438.408, including the MHP's failure to provide a NOABD or a NAR the member is deemed to have exhausted the Plan's appeals process.
+The member may then initiate a State Hearing.
+Members may request a State Hearing within 120 calendar days from the date of the NAR which informs the member the Adverse Benefit Decision has been upheld by the Plan.

-For Standard Hearings, the MHP shall notify beneficiaries that the State must reach its decision on the hearing within 90 calendar days of the date of the request for the hearing.
-For Expedited Hearings, the MHP shall notify beneficiaries that the State must reach its decision on the state fair hearing within three working days of the date of the request for the hearing.
-For Overturned Decisions, the MHP shall authorize or provide the disputed services promptly and as expeditiously as the beneficiary's health condition requires, but no later than 72 hours from the date it receives notice reversing the Plan's adverse benefits determination.
+- For Standard Hearings, the MHP shall notify members that the State must reach its decision on the hearing within 90 calendar days of the date of the request for the hearing. - For Expedited Hearings, the MHP shall notify members that the State must reach its decision on the state fair hearing within three working days of the date of the request for the hearing. - For Overturned Decisions, the MHP shall authorize or provide the disputed services promptly and as expeditiously as the member's health condition requires, but no later than 72 hours from the date it receives notice reversing the Plan's adverse benefits determination.